Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Start the day with love, spend the day with love, fill the day with love and end the day with love."
+> "I find the best way to love someone is not to change them, but instead, help them reveal the greatest version of themselves."
-> — **Sathya Sai Baba**
+> — **Steve Maraboli**

 ---